-The court process for a first-time DUI charge is likewise not a friendly situation.
+The court process in Fairfax County for a first-time DUI charge is likewise not a friendly situation.
 The police officer is there and, since they have charged the person, they are seeking a conviction.
 Then there is a Judge that has the power to take a person's freedom away and their driver's license.
 Working for the Judge is a bailiff that, if ordered by the Judge, will apprehend the person and take them to jail.

 The DUI Stop

 Fairfax County Police Officers and Virginia State Troopers are trained to spot drunk or drugged driving.
 They pay particular attention to vehicles late at night since that is the time most people are leaving bars, restaurants, events, or a friend's home.
 Most stops are conducted due to vehicle swerving, speeding, running red lights, or accidents.